adamleejohnson/R-ukbiobank/README.md

 ## General Usage

 Most functions in this package take an entire data frame (containing UKB data) as the first argument.
+This means that the raw data must be obtained from the UK Biobank under an authorized application, and provided by the user as an R data frame.
 The user then specifies the names of columns (with [data masking](https://dplyr.tidyverse.org/reference/dplyr_data_masking.html)) in the data frame that correspond to relevant UKB fields.

-The default names of the fields are in the following format, which may differ depending on how the UKB data has been imported into R:
+By default, this package looks for field names that are in the following format.
+This may differ depending on how the UKB data has been imported into R:

     f.{FieldNum}.{InstanceNum}.{ArrayNum}.{Field_Description}